shakacode/react_on_rails_pro/docs/how-react-server-components-works.md

 end
 ```

-In this case, ensure to pass the correct path to `registerServerComponent` function in the client bundle.
+In this case, ensure you pass the correct path to `registerServerComponent` function in the client bundle.

 ```js
 // client/app/packs/client-bundle.js